gardener/gardener/docs/proposals/20-ha-control-planes.md

 In context to VPA recommendations causing etcd pod evictions, consider the following scenario:

 Due to heavy load on the etcd leader, VPA recommends higher CPU/Memory and as a result the leader is evicted.
 The leadership will be transferred to one of the followers.
 Since the load has not reduced, it is possible that the new leader also runs into resource constraints causing yet another VPA recommended eviction.
 This could continue if the load on etcd cluster does not reduce causing every member in the etcd cluster to be scaled-up by VPA.
-In this scenario, the leadership transfer can happen at most `n-1` number of times where `n` is the size of the etcd cluster.
+In this scenario, the leadership transfer can happen at most `n` number of times where `n` is the size of the etcd cluster.

 If the load on etcd varies drastically, then it is possible that etcd member evictions will happen more frequently resulting in possible and continuous leadership loss and thus triggering frequent leader elections.